 Neuropathy and blood vessel disease both increase the risk of foot ulcers.
 The nerves of the feet are the longest in the body and often are affected by nerve injury or neuropathy.
 When a patient with diabetes loses sensation in the feet, sores or injuries may go unnoticed until serious ulcers develop.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), more than half of nontraumatic lower-limb amputations in the United States occur among people with diabetes.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), more than 60% of nontraumatic lower-limb amputations in the United States occur among people with diabetes.

 To help keep foot problems from developing, the NIDDK recommends that people with diabetes take care of the disease and its symptoms, and follow these suggestions for proper foot care:

-Check your feet and toes daily for any cuts, sores, bruises, bumps, or infections — use a mirror if necessary.
+Check your feet and toes daily for any cuts, sores, bruises, bumps, or infections—use a mirror or ask someone to help you if necessary.

 Examine your shoes before putting them on to make sure they have no tears, sharp edges, or objects in them that might injure your feet.

 Wash your feet daily using warm (not hot) water and a mild soap.
-If you have neuropathy, you should test the water temperature with your wrist or elbow before putting your feet in the water.
-Doctors do not advise soaking your feet for long periods.
+If you have neuropathy, you should test the water temperature with a thermometer or your wrist or elbow before putting your feet in the water.
+Healthcare providers do not advise soaking your feet for long periods.
 Dry your feet carefully with a soft towel, especially between the toes.

 Wear shoes that fit your feet well and allow your toes to move.
 Break in new shoes gradually, wearing them for only an hour at a time at first.
 After years of neuropathy, as reflexes are lost, the feet are likely to become wider and flatter.
-If you have trouble finding shoes that fit, ask your doctor to refer you to a specialist, called a podiatrist, who can provide you with corrective shoes or inserts.
+If you have trouble finding shoes that fit, ask your primary healthcare provider to refer you to a foot specialist, called a podiatrist, who can provide you with corrective shoes or inserts.